nerfdeformer/nerfdeformer/README.md

 ## our evaluations

-we put our new view synthesis and geometry results in [our_evaluations](https://github.com/nerfdeformer/nerfdeformer/blob/main/our_evaluations).
+we put our full new view synthesis and geometry results in [our_evaluations](https://github.com/nerfdeformer/nerfdeformer/blob/main/our_evaluations).

 ## code